dpenkler/hp9816emu/README.md

 - Bus address 3: hp7908 cs/80 hard drive (H730)
 - Bus address 4: hp7908 cs/80 hard drive (H740)

-When a H7XX label is clicked a menu to load the corresponding disk image is posted.
+When a H7XX label is clicked a menu to manage the corresponding disk image is posted.

 ## Files